Back to School Sale: $100 OFF Sitewide Shop now

 Usually, a lot of conditions can lead to hair loss, including high fever, poor nutrition, emotional stress, certain medications, and some disease conditions, amongst others.
 However, in women with PCOS, increased levels of androgen hormones are the main cause of hair loss 5 .
 The major androgen hormones are testosterone, dihydrotestosterone, and androstenedione, and of these three, testosterone and dihydrotestosterone are the hormones we are particularly interested in in this condition 6 .

-To begin with, both women and men produce androgen hormones, which means the two genders can suffer from androgenetic alopecia.
+Both women and men produce androgen hormones, which means both can suffer from androgenetic alopecia.
 However, the production and regulation of these hormones are quite different in men and women.
 In men, androgen hormones are produced by testosterone from their testes, and women produce theirs from the ovaries and the adrenal gland.

 And because these hormones are largely male hormones, responsible for the growth and development of male characters, men produce more testosterone than females.
 In fact, they (men) have a lot more chemical receptors in the tissues that respond to these hormones than in women 6 .